rOY369/Docs/work/IoT/database_reconnect_feature.md

 - Different queries like -
 	- inserting devices date in the `logdata` table
 	- Running qos queries like `get_unuploaded_data_from_database`
+- Suppose the local db crashes
 	- In cases where same object is used in both threads, reconnect could take place through the same object from 2 different occurrences at the same time.
 - The same job with the same outcome could run twice or multiple times in a parallel fashion.
 This is some extra redundant processing.
+- If

 ### Increase in Database functions execution time

 - In the current software architecture of applicationcontainer, the execution time of database functions depends on the time it takes for the local database/nas database to execute the respective query.
 - We already know if there is a lag from the database side(local or nas), the applicationcontainer  suffers in data, commands and recipe reliability.
-- If we
+- If we go with this
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEyODcwMjQ3MiwxODgyNjM0OTMyXX0=
+eyJoaXN0b3J5IjpbNjY0MDIzMDczLDE4ODI2MzQ5MzJdfQ==
 -->